Home » DIY & Crafts » How to make a stunning DIY ROPE RUG

 How to make a rug with rope

 So what do you think about this cool rope rug?
-Make something unique and beautiful in your own home with rope rugs from my tutorial today!
-Let me know your thoughts in the comments below and don’t forget to rate this tutorial!
+Let me know your thoughts in the comments below and don’t forget to rate the craft card!
+Happy crafting!

 Photo collage of DIY rope rug for outdoors